 - a.
-The services of Consultant shall consist of the necessary and usual architectural and engineering services including, conferences, cost estimates, the design and preparation of schematic and preliminary studies, working drawings, specifications, large scale and full size detail drawings, for architectural, site work, structural, and any mechanical work, the issuance of Certificates for Payment, the keeping of accounts, the general administration of the construction contracts, and the periodic inspection of construction.
-Consultant will perform the services in accordance with standard industry practices, with the care, knowledge and skill expected of similar engineering firms.
-No other warranties, express or implied are made or intended. - b.
-Consultant shall engage, at its sole expense, subconsultants including, but not limited to, engineers, architects, cost estimators, landscaping, and other experts as may be required for the proper performance of the Agreement, but none shall be engaged without the prior written approval of the Vice President for Business and Financial Affairs or designee.
-Consultant shall be responsible for the performance of the work of all architects, engineers, cost estimators, experts and consultants so engaged by it including maintenance of schedules, correlation of their work and resolution of all differences between them.
-Consultant shall pay to any such engineers, architects, experts and consultants employed to design any part of the Project, fees commensurate with the professional services rendered by them.
-It is understood that all subconsultants so engaged by Consultant are employees or subcontractors of Consultant and - not of the College or the County and Consultant alone is responsible for their work. - c.
-Consultant shall inform any architects, engineers, cost estimators, experts or consultants hired by it for this Project fully and completely of all terms and conditions of this Agreement relating either directly or indirectly to the work to be performed and Consultant shall stipulate in each and every subcontract with them that all services performed and materials furnished thereunder shall strictly comply with the requirements of the Agreement. - As per Consultant's letter dated October 7, 2016, submitted as part of Consultant's Proposal (see Exhibit G):
+Consultant shall engage, at its sole expense, subconsultants and/or other experts as may be required for the proper performance of the Agreement, but none shall be engaged without the prior written approval of the Vice President for Business and Financial Affairs or designee.
+Consultant shall be responsible for the performance of the work of all such subconsultants so engaged by it including maintenance of schedules, correlation of their work and resolution of all differences between them.
+Consultant shall pay to any such subconsultants employed to design any part of the Project, fees commensurate with the professional services rendered by them.
+It is understood that all subconsultants so engaged by Consultant are employees or subcontractors of Consultant and not of the College or the County and Consultant alone is responsible for their work. - b.
+Consultant shall inform any such subconsultants hired by it for this Project fully and completely of all terms and conditions of this Agreement relating either directly or indirectly to the work to be performed and Consultant shall stipulate in each and every subcontract with them that all services performed and materials furnished thereunder shall strictly comply with the requirements of the Agreement.